 This group called for an uprising of the common worker to overthrow the corrupt system as they saw it.
 A call many of the 20’000 strong crowd answered, and chaos descended.
 Now known as Black Monday or the West End Riots, looting, fire-raising, muggings and property damage took over as citizens marched through the streets.

 The message Simon Webb is portraying through Bombers, Rioters and Police Killers is an important one.
 The treatment of many crimes and criminal behaviors plaguing Britain today should be in perspective.
 Blaming a society fragmented due to poor parenting, a lack of values and youth having no purpose and engaging in mindless violence, while influential, are not necessarily the full picture.

 Crime is not being experienced in modern-day Britain without precedent, and the Victorian era is a prime place to look for that pattern.
 Many will be surprised at the parallels between Victorian Britain and Britain today shown in this book.

-This is a well organised, educational and enjoyable book to read.
-With comparisons and discussion of modern crimes against Victorian crimes it is a highly relevant book with an important message.
+This is a well organized, educational and enjoyable book to read.
+With comparisons and discussion of modern crimes against Victorian crimes, it is a highly relevant book with an important message.
 Any fan of true crime and especially historical true crime in Britain will not fail to be impressed by Bombers, Rioters and Police Killers and it is an excellent read I would highly recommend.